asia-codeing/homework-4-code-quiz/README.md

 * I need my first page to be visible and the other pages shuold be hidden so to do that I used (document.querySelector("").style.display = "none";) for hidding.
 * To make the pages visible I used (document.querySelector("").style.display = "block";).
-* When I click the start button a timer starts and I am presented with a questions
+* When I click the start button a timer starts and I am presented with a questions.
+* When I answer a question, I am presented with another question.
+* When I answer a question incorrectly, the time is subtracted from the clock and when it reach zero will stop geting new qustions and the game is over.
+* Afer the game geting over my scor will present, and I need to entr my inital and then I need to submit it to the local storag.
+* At the last page my initial and score will present to me.

 # Screenshot to deployed application: